Preetidutta15/Website-Design/README.md

 # Website-Design
-this is a wapage develope by a student of trident academy technology bhubaneswar preeti dutta
+this is a webpage developed by a student of trident academy technology bhubaneswar preeti dutta